rumialirome-ship-it/ABexch/README.md

 Log in to PostgreSQL to create a dedicated database and user for the application.

-1.  **Access the PostgreSQL command line:**
+1.  **Switch to the `postgres` user:**
+    It appears you are encountering issues with `sudo`.
+The most reliable way to perform database operations is to switch to the `postgres` system user, which is created during the PostgreSQL installation.
+Run this from your `root` shell:
     ```bash
-    sudo -u postgres psql
+    su - postgres
     ```
+    This command will open a new shell session as the `postgres` user.
+Your command prompt will likely change to `postgres@...$`.

+2.  **Create the Database and User:**
+    From within the new `postgres` shell, start the PostgreSQL command-line tool:
+    ```bash
+    psql
+    ```
-2.  **Execute the following SQL commands.** Replace `'your_strong_password'` with a secure password.
+    Now, execute the following SQL commands inside the `psql` prompt.
+Replace `'your_strong_password'` with a secure password.
     ```sql
     CREATE DATABASE ababa_db;
     CREATE USER ababa_user WITH ENCRYPTED PASSWORD 'your_strong_password';
     GRANT ALL PRIVILEGES ON DATABASE ababa_db TO ababa_user;
     \q
     ```

-3.  **Import the database schema.** Run this command from your project's root directory.
-It will create all the necessary tables.
+    The `\q` command will exit `psql` and return you to the `postgres` user's shell.

+3.  **Import the Database Schema:**
+    While still in the `postgres` user's shell, run the following command to create the application's tables.
+You must use the **full path** to your `schema.sql` file.
+The path below assumes your project is at `/var/www/html/ABexch`.
     ```bash
+    # Replace the path with the actual location of your project if it's different
-    sudo -u postgres psql -d ababa_db -f backend/db/schema.sql
+    psql -d ababa_db -f /var/www/html/ABexch/backend/db/schema.sql
     ```
     This command is **safe to run multiple times**.
 It will create all required tables and ensure a default **admin** user exists.
 If you ever forget the admin password, running this script again will reset it.